markomanninen/creativepowerofthefloweroflife/part1/planeflower.md

 ![Arbelos - Shoemaker's knife © Mosmas](/media/arbelos_shoemakers_knife.jpg){caption=1 width=300}

+Thus, the name and the meaning of the square root of 3 could have been associated with the fishes.
+Yet, the square root of 2, or halving and doubling, could have been associated with the bread.
+See for example  "grain-field" or "barge" that are terms used in Babylonian mathematics<!-- cite author="Eleanor Robson" title="Mesopotamian Mathematics, 2100-1600 BC" date="1999" location="Page 46" type="book" href="http://www.helsinki.fi/~whiting/coefficients01.pdf" -->.
+But more interesting is the fact that the square root of 3 is not only the ratio inside Vesica Piscis, but also the diagonal of the cube compared to the side of the cube.
+Unfortunately going more deep into the third dimension is not in the scope of this document.
+This is just another example how ideas of higher dimensions are present on lower dimensions.

 ### Six-petal rosette

 The naming of the FOL is speculated later on in the document Part 2, so let us finalize the figure by adding circles with center points E, F, and G: